The Mayan Ruins of El Naranjal-What? You have never heard of them?

 El Naranjal Mayan ruins?
 You say you have never heard of them?
 They are closer to Playa Del Carmen than Coba Maya ruins, closer than Ek Balam and closer than Chichen Itza.
 So why has no one ever heard of El Naranjal?

-Well, this simple answer, these ruins get over shadowed by the larger ruins in the area.
+Well, this simple answer, these ruins get overshadowed by the larger ruins in the area.
 Tours do not visit this area because for the most part tourist like visiting “name brand ruins” and taking that predictable photo with a semi famous pyramid.
 Many websites and tourist information outlets only talk about places where they can sell you something, for example a tour.
-So we are here to lift the secrecy of these ruins that are not even on many maps so you can visit them.
+So, we are here to lift the secrecy of these ruins that are not even on many maps so you can visit them.
 These ruins are perfect for the people that like off the beaten path exploration and seeing local communities.

 Learning about nature and traditions

 Besides just visiting the ruins, you can learn a lot from the local wisdom of nature.
-As you might have see in the video, the amazing plant that closes when you touch it or the giant insects (by the way, each insect was about as big as your hand).
+As you might have seen in the video, the amazing plant that closes when you touch it or the giant insects (by the way, each insect was about as big as your hand).

 El Naranjal Mayan Ruins Mexico